 - 1 cup sweet cherries, pitted and halved

 - 1 to 2 ounce gorgonzola blue cheese, crumbled

 - In a skillet, cook the bacon until crispy, then coarsely chop.

-- Once the homemade pizza dough is stretched to the desired shape and thinness and your grill has preheated, placed the dough onto the lightly oiled grill grates and closed the lid.
+- Once the pizza dough is stretched to the desired shape and thinness and your grill has preheated, placed the dough onto the lightly oiled grill grates and closed the lid.
 Grill for 2 to 3 maybe even 4 minutes.
 Check it and if the underneath is golden and starting to form grill marks, then immediately remove the grilled dough to a large, wood cutting board or pizza peel, placing the uncooked side facing down.